AFixt/inclusivista-docs/README.md

 Shows how many items are left in stock.

-To enable or disable, go to 'Template' -> 'Product Information' -> 'Section' -> 'Product Information' -> 'Inventory Status'
+To enable or disable, go to 'Template' -> 'Product Information' -> 'Section' -> 'Product Information' -> 'Inventory Status'.

 ![Alt](images/stock-counter.png)